-- 1.14 When the Saxmundham Neighbourhood Plan is submitted for independent examination, it will also be accompanied by the following documents: - Basic Conditions Statement outlines how the statutory basic conditions have been met. - Consultation Statement outlines how and when the public have been consulted on the content of the Plan. - Strategic Environmental Assessment Screening Report to determine whether the Neighbourhood Plan requires a full Strategic Environmental Assessment. - Habitat Regulation Screening Report identifies any potential impacts on protected species or habitats. - 1.15 In addition, the following two supporting documents, which have provided technical input in developing some of the Neighbourhood Plan's policies, are submitted to be drawn upon as appropriate in the future master-planning of the South Saxmundham Garden Neighbourhood and High Street/Town Centre, and in design of future development, both within the Garden Neighbourhood and in the town and Neighbourhood Plan area as a whole: - Saxmundham Design Guidelines and Code for the Garden Neighbourhood site and the Neighbourhood Plan Area undertaken by consultants AECOM in July 2021.
-A focus on design elements to inform policy making and application determination across the Neighbourhood Area.

-Saxmundham Concept Masterplans for the High Street and Garden Neighbourhood - undertaken by consultants AECOM in July 2021.
-Notional masterplans used to inform discussions and policy development in relation to the Garden Neighbourhood and the Town Centre.
+- 1.18 When the Saxmundham Neighbourhood Plan was submitted for independent examination, it was accompanied by the following documents: - Basic Conditions Statement outlines how the statutory basic conditions have been met. - Consultation Statement outlines how and when the public have been consulted on the content of the Plan. - Strategic Environmental Assessment Screening Report to determine whether the Neighbourhood Plan requires a full Strategic Environmental Assessment. - Habitat Regulation Screening Report identifies any potential impacts on protected species or habitats. - 1.19 In addition, the following two supporting documents, which have provided technical input in developing some of the Neighbourhood Plan's policies, are included as Appendices, their guidance to be drawn upon as set out in the relevant policies.
+These relate to the design of future development, throughout the parish and some specific guidance for the town centre. - Saxmundham Design Guidelines and Code for the Neighbourhood Plan Area undertaken by consultants AECOM in July 2021.
+A focus on design elements to inform policy making and application determination across the Neighbourhood Area. - Saxmundham Concept Masterplan for the High Street undertaken by consultants AECOM in July 2021.
+Notional masterplan used to inform discussions and policy development in relation to the Town Centre.